 The American Psychological Association Honors CIIS' Chair of Integral and Transpersonal Psychology

-Glenn Hartelius, director of the Integral and Transpersonal Psychology doctoral program at CIIS, has been named the recipient of the 2017 Carmi Harari Early Career Award by the American Psychological Association.
+Glenn Hartelius, director of the Integral and Transpersonal Psychology doctoral program at CIIS, was named the recipient of the 2017 Carmi Harari Early Career Award by the American Psychological Association.

-The Division 32 (Humanistic Psychology) award recognizes Hartelius' work to advance the field of transpersonal psychology since he received his PhD in East-West Psychology in 2009.
+The Division 32 (Humanistic Psychology) award recognized Hartelius' work to advance the field of transpersonal psychology since he received his Ph.D. in East-West Psychology in 2009.

 Hartelius co-edits the International Journal of Transpersonal Studies, (IJTS) which has featured sections on transpersonal anthropology, sociology, medicine, feminism, and psychotherapy.
 Other special section topics have included arts and consciousness, spirituality, ecopsychology, parapsychology, shamanism, and psychedelics.